Susquehanna’s in-person Merit Badge College is returning in 2024!

 - visit a place or location.

 The “Be Prepared” requirements are mandatory homework for the scout to prepare to meet those requirements.
+It is required homework.
 Thus, the scout is prepared to complete the final step at the event to complete a requirement by “showing their stuff” to the counselor.
 The preparation, prior to the event, is so that the scout can demonstrate to his counselor upon arrival at the event, without any additional time or instruction, that he is able to meet the requirement as stated, such as being able to:

 - Verbally discuss